Equilibrium axisymmetric halo model for the Milky Way and its implications for direct and indirect DM searches: Galactic mass decomposition

 \subsection{Results}

 In this section, we present our findings regarding the aforementioned parametric models of the galaxy which we fit to the kinematic data.
-The MCMC sampling showed good convergence and resulted in reduced chi-squared~\footnote{As an approximate measure of the goodness of the fit we use the reduced chi-squared, i.e. $\chi^2_\s{red} = \frac{\chi^2_\s{min}}{N - P}$, where $\chi^2_\s{min}$ is the chi-squared computed with asymmetric errors (as was also done in the likelihood function) for the model parameters with the highest probability density, while N and P are the numbers of data points and model parameters used in the analysis.} of $\chi^2_\s{red} = 0.42$ and $\chi^2_\s{red} = 0.68$ under the assumption of NFW and Burkert density profile respectfully.
+The MCMC sampling showed good convergence and resulted in reduced chi-squared~\footnote{As an approximate measure for the goodness of the fit we use the reduced chi-squared, i.e. $\chi^2_\s{red} = \frac{\chi^2_\s{min}}{N - P}$, where $\chi^2_\s{min}$ is the chi-squared computed with asymmetric errors (analogously to the way it was done in the likelihood function) for the model parameters with the highest probability density, while $N$ and $P$ are the numbers of data points and model parameters used in the analysis.} of $\chi^2_\s{red} = 0.42$ and $\chi^2_\s{red} = 0.68$ under the assumption of NFW and Burkert density profile respectively.
 The obtained values of $\chi^2_\s{red}$ indicate that the adopted parametric models are flexible enough to accommodate the data and, at the same time, sufficiently simple to avoid over-fitting.
 This can also be nicely seen from the plots in figure~\ref{fig:mw_fits} where we show the over-all consistency of the obtained rotation curves and vertical force profiles with the observations, as well as the contributions of individual galactic components.
-By comparing the resulting rotation curves for models with NFW and Burkert DM density profiles, one can see that the outermost rotation curve measurements mostly drive the minor preference for the former; these are better described by more extended DM halo while the galactic mass decomposition generically leads to Burkert haloes with smaller $r_s$ in comparison with the NFW case.
-However, we suspect that the precise values of $\chi^2_\s{red}$ might change by adopting a different parametrization of the baryonic disc (e.g. using the double-exponential ansatz~\eqref{eqn:exp_disc} or multiple disc components) and, therefore, we restrain ourselves from interpreting our results as substantial evidence in favour of the NFW density profile.
-The plots of rotation curves also clearly show the effect of degeneracy between individual galactic components since their 68\% h.p.d. bands are significantly broader than the 68\% h.p.d. of the corresponding total.
-On the other hand, from plots in the middle and lower panels of figure~\ref{fig:mw_fits} one can see that the vertical force measurements impose significant constraints only on the disc component, as the contributions of DM and bulge to $K_z(R,z)$ are tiny.
-Therefore, the vertical force data provide valuable complementary information that helps in breaking the degeneracy between DM halo and baryonic disc while the over-all fit is primarily driven by the rotation curve measurements.
+By comparing the resulting rotation curves for models with NFW and Burkert DM density profiles, one can see that the outermost rotation curve measurements lead to a minor preference for the NFW profile; these are better described by more extended DM halos while the galactic mass decomposition generically leads to Burkert halos with smaller $r_s$ in comparison with the NFW case.
+However, we suspect that the precise values of $\chi^2_\s{red}$ might change by adopting a different parametrization of the baryonic disc (e.g. using the double-exponential ansatz~\eqref{eqn:exp_disc} or multiple disc components) and, therefore, we restrain ourselves from interpreting our results as substantial evidence in favor of the NFW density profile.
+The plots of rotation curves also clearly show the effect of degeneracy between individual galactic components since their 68\% highest probability density (h.p.d.) bands are significantly broader than the 68\% h.p.d. of the corresponding total.
+On the other hand, from plots in the middle and lower panels of figure~\ref{fig:mw_fits} one can see that the vertical force measurements impose significant constraints only on the disc component, as the contributions of DM and bulge to $K_z(R,z)$ are significantly smaller.
+Therefore, as we anticipated, the vertical force data provide valuable complementary information that helps in breaking the degeneracy between DM halo and baryonic disc while the over-all fit is primarily driven by the rotation curve measurements.